 Locations of the 22 Rutherford County bridges judged “structurally deficient” by inspectors, according to the 2015 National Bridge Inventory.
-Click or tap a dot to learn details about the bridge it represents.
-Use the drop-down box to find a bridge by its “sufficiency rating,” or sufficiency for remaining in service.
-The lower the sufficiency rating, the more urgently repairs are needed.
+Click or tap a marker to learn details about the bridge it represents.
+Red markers indicate spans with the worst ratings.

 A structurally deficient bridge can look like it’s about to fall apart.
 For example, pedestrians crossing Smyrna’s Harts Branch bridge, the worst-rated bridge on the list, can scoop up handfuls of concrete chips that have fallen off the crumbling railings and balusters and spot rusting sections of rebar emerging from long gouges in the concrete near the deck.
 A look underneath the bridge reveals more rusty rebar visible through cracks that have opened in some of the beams or through holes left by fallen concrete chunks.

 An Up-Close Look at the Harts Branch Bridge in Smyrna